SitecorePowerShell/Book/workflows.md

 5. Edit the script in your *Workflows* library to perform the appropriate actions.
 The script can run in the background and show dialogs.
 6. Change the icon of the workflow action item to match the script purpose.

-**Example:** The following requests input from the user,then writes to the workflow history.
+**Example:** The following requests input from the user then writes to the workflow history.
 ```powershell
 $item = Get-Item -Path .
 $comment = Show-Input -Prompt "Enter a comment:"